 Advertisers, governments, schools, and companies are watching where you go online.
 While advertisers just want to follow you around and sell you stuff, your school or company might block certain websites so you can’t access them.

 This is often done in a heavy-handed, thoughtless way.
 Either by using algorithms to block entire topics or by blacklisting individual sites.
 The Chinese government, for example, blocks every Google domain.
 That includes Gmail.
 If you’re traveling to China and use Gmail, it’s nearly impossible to do your job while traveling.

-You can also find that you’re barred from some websites or content based on your location.
+You can also find that you’re barred from websites and content based on your location.
 Netflix, for example, serves completely different content based on your location.
 You might be halfway through an amazing series and then lose access by traveling to another country.
 The reverse is worse.
 I’ve come across amazing shows while traveling, got halfway through, and then lost access once I got home when I didn’t even realize the country access was different.

-What is Chrome VPN, and why would you use it?
+What is a Chrome VPN and should you use one?

 VPN is a Virtual Private Network.
 When you send or receive data over the internet, it’s broken up into packets, routed around the network and reassembled at the other end.
-In a virtual private network, you wrap the packets in encryption and send them to a server that decrypts them before they get forwarded to their destination.
+A virtual private network wraps those packets in encryption so they look like they’re coming from someplace else.

 That means that no-one else can see what data you’re sending and receiving, and no-one can follow you around the web, block you from certain sites, or know what you’ve been doing.
 Your traffic looks like it’s coming from somewhere else entirely.
 You can use public wifi safely, browse without your boss, government, or principal snooping, and control your own internet use.

-Strictly speaking there’s no such thing as ‘Chrome VPN,’ but plenty of VPNs have a Chrome extension that either lets you control the VPN through your browser, or provides secure proxy services that have similar functionality to a VPN.
-Many are free, and if you want easy access to the sites you want, wherever you are, they’re good choices.
+Strictly speaking there’s no such thing as ‘Chrome VPN,’ but plenty of VPNs have a Chrome extension that lets you control the VPN through your browser.
+Many are completely free too.
+If you want easy access to the sites you want, wherever you are, they’re great choices.

 Free vs Paid VPNs